LeiWangR/leiwangr.github.io/_pages/publications.md

 				<div class="gs_gray">X Ding, <strong>L Wang</strong>$^\dagger$</div>
 				<div class="gs_gray">arXiv preprint arXiv:2412.18298</div>
 			</td>
 			<td class="gsc_a_c">Xi Ding, a Research Assistant with the Temporal Intelligence and Motion Extraction (TIME) Lab at ANU, contributed to this work.
 TIME Lab is a dynamic research team comprising master’s and honours students focused on advancing video processing and motion analysis.
-This research was conducted under the supervision of Lei Wang.</td>
+This research was conducted under the supervision of Lei Wang. [<a href="https://github.com/Darcyddx/VAD-LLM" style="color:#000000;">Code</a>]</td>
 			<td class="gsc_a_y"><span class="gsc_a_h gsc_a_hc gs_ibl">2024</span></td>
 		</tr>
 		<tr class="gsc_a_tr">